PDmatrix/dmatrix.dev/content/blog/advent-of-code-year-2015-day-4.md

 ### Part 2

-In the second part I need to find hash that starts at least with **6 zeroes**.
-Resulting code is essentialy the same except one line where I check hash for six zeroes.
+In the second part, I need to find the hash that starts at least with **6 zeroes**.
+The resulting code is essentially the same except one line where I check hash for six zeroes.

 ```csharp{8}
 public string Part2(IEnumerable<string> input)